History of Bangladesh (1971–present): Military-Civil administration under Ziaur Rahman, 1975–81

-Successive military coups resulted in the emergence of Army Chief of Staff General Ziaur Rahman ("Zia") as strongman.
+Successive military coups resulted in the emergence of Army Chief of Staff General Ziaur Rahman ("Zia") as a primary political candidate.
 He pledged the army's support to the civilian government headed by President Chief Justice Sayem.
 Acting at Zia's behest, Sayem dissolved Parliament, promising fresh elections in 1977, and instituted martial law.

 Acting behind the scenes of the Martial Law Administration (MLA), Zia sought to invigorate government policy and administration.
-While continuing the ban on political parties, he sought to revitalise the demoralised bureaucracy, to begin new economic development programs, and to emphasise family planning.
+While continuing the ban on political parties, he sought to restructure the demoralised bureaucracy, to begin new economic development programmes, and to emphasise family planning.
 In November 1976, Zia became Chief Martial Law Administrator (CMLA) and assumed the presidency upon Sayem's retirement five months later, promising national elections in 1978.

-As President, Zia announced a 19-point program of economic reform and began dismantling the MLA.
-Keeping his promise to hold elections, Zia won a five-year term in June 1978 elections, with 76% of the vote.
+As president, Zia announced a 19-point programme of economic reform and began dismantling the MLA.
+Keeping his promise to hold elections, Zia won a five-year term in the June 1978 elections, with 76% of the vote.
 In November 1978, his government removed the remaining restrictions on political party activities in time for parliamentary elections in February 1979.
-These elections, which were contested by more than 30 parties, marked the culmination of Zia's transformation of Bangladesh's government from the MLA to a democratically elected, constitutional one.
-The AL and the Bangladesh Nationalist Party (BNP), founded by Zia, emerged as the two major parties.
+These elections, which were contested by more than 30 parties, marked the transformation of Bangladesh's government from the MLA to a democratically elected, constitutional one.
+The Awami League and the Bangladesh Nationalist Party (BNP), founded by Zia, emerged as the two major parties.

 In May 1981, Zia was assassinated in Chittagong by dissident elements of the military.
-The attempted coup never spread beyond that city, and the major conspirators were either taken into custody or killed.
+The attempted coup never spread beyond the city, and the major conspirators were either taken into custody or killed.
 In accordance with the constitution, Vice-President Justice Abdul Sattar was sworn in as acting president.
-He declared a new national emergency and called for election of a new president within six months—an election Sattar won as the BNP's candidate.
+He declared a new national emergency and called for the election of a new president within six months.
+In the election, Sattar won as the BNP's candidate.
 President Sattar sought to follow the policies of his predecessor and retained essentially the same cabinet, but the army stepped in once again.